jklzz02/weather-django/README.md

 https://www.google.com/maps/embed/v1/place?key={{developer key}}&q={{city name}}
 ```

-to make the call, you need to provide the name of the place to query and a developer key directly provided by google.
+to make the call, you need to provide the name of the place to query, and a developer key directly provided by google.
 You can review the API documentation [here](https://developers.google.com/maps/documentation/embed/get-started)

 ### Functions